DMP vs DSP

 DSPs and SSPs are two essential components of the programmatic advertising ecosystem.
 DSPs allow advertisers to purchase ad inventory automatically, while SSPs help publishers to sell ad inventory automatically.

-On the other hand, DMPs play a crucial role in storing and utilizing user data to improve targeting and segmentation.
+Conversely, DMPs are crucial in storing and utilizing user data to improve targeting and segmentation.
 Unlike DSPs and SSPs, which facilitate ad transactions, DMPs focus solely on managing audience data to improve the effectiveness of advertising efforts.

 Therefore, while DSPs and SSPs connect advertisers and publishers within the ecosystem, DMPs act as “data providers” to fuel automatic ad transactions based on audience insights.